noahehall/theBookOfNoah/0current/security/websecurity.md

   - unwitting accessories
   - the process of resolving a URL to a file can introduce vulnerabilities
     - ensure you have access control rules defined on the web server
+  - replay attacks: an attacker resends an HTTP request in an attempt to repeat an action, e.g. duplicate a payment
+  - subdomain takeovers: attackers scan the internet for DNS entries describing subdomains that point to the IP addresses for uninitialized/deactivated services
+    - then they swuat on one of hte listed IP addresses, enabling them to create links to their malicious content by using the domain of the victim

 ### injection attacks